DataSperling/Java-DataStructures/SinglyLinkedList/README.md

 ## SinglyLinkedList Efficiency:

-As new nodes can be dynamically added (c.f. arrays which require contigiuous memory) there is no need to "resize" a linked list.
+As new nodes can be dynamically added (cf. arrays which require contiguous memory) there is no need to "resize" a linked list.
 This of course comes at the time cost of accessing non adjacent memory locations.

+### Time Complexities SinglyLinkedList With Tail Sentinel (pointer):

 addToFront(T data)  O(1)
 addToBack(T data)   O(1)